 Knowing how to propagate cactus pads is essential for any cactus lover.

-It’s a straightforward process, and once you’ve mastered it, you’ll be able to grow new cacti from pads taken from your favorite plants.
+The process is straightforward, and once you’ve mastered it, you’ll be able to grow new cacti from pads taken from your favorite plants.